Norwin S. and Elizabeth N. Bean Foundation

 Step 3: The Bean Foundation trustees approve or decline grant recommendations at regularly scheduled meetings.

-Step 4: Applicants are notified of decisions by mail.
-It takes from 3-4 months to receive a Trustee decision on a grant application.
+Step 4: Applicants are notified of decisions by mail or email.
+It takes about 3 months to receive a trustee decision on a grant application.

 Question: What are the most common reasons why a proposal is denied?

-Answer: Recipients of grant support from the Norwin S. and Elizabeth N. Bean Foundation are required to complete a final report upon completion of the grant funded project.
+Answer: Recipients of grant support from the Norwin S. and Elizabeth N. Bean Foundation are required to complete a final report upon completion of the grant funded project, which is generally by one year after the award is granted.

 IMPORTANT: Grant recipients who do not submit final reports will not be eligible for future funding.

-Answer: We rely on your candid grant reports to assist us.
-Please give us your honest thoughts about both the short-term results and the longer-term potential of the project, program or work for which funds were granted.
+Answer: The Grant Final Report Form can be found on the Bean Foundation website at www.beanfoundation.org.
+We rely on your candid grant reports to assist us.
+Please give us your honest thoughts about both the short-term results and the longer-term potential of the project, program, or work for which funds were granted.
+A grantee should refer to the organization's original proposal when preparing a grant final report.

 We are as interested in what did not work as what did.
 While we understand the wish to focus on success, we respect the candor and insight involved in also sharing hard lessons learned.

-Your grant report should be based on the description and evaluation plan in your original proposal narrative.
-Please refer to your original proposal as you prepare your grant report.
+A final grant report should be based on the description and evaluation plan in the original proposal narrative.
+A grantee should refer to the organization's original proposal as it prepares a grant final report.